fontdue/example-flask/README.md

 pip3 install pipenv
 ```

-Clone this template project by clicking the
+Create your own repo by clicking the
 [Use this template](https://github.com/fontdue/fontdue-python-demo/generate)
 button.

-Clone your repo, then install dependencies:
+Clone your repo and install dependencies:

 ```shell
 $ pipenv install